 You should use the value at the date you bought or acquired it.

-If your property is a new build or you’ve altered it to become a new dwelling you should use the earliest of the date it was:
+If your property is newly constructed or you’ve altered it to become a new dwelling you should use the earlier of the date:

 Changes in valuation

 The valuation could change if circumstances change, for example if your property is developed or converted or falls outside of ATED completely or moves back in again.

 HM Revenue and Customs (HMRC) can challenge your valuation.
 If we find that it’s wrong, they can charge penalties and interest.

 Section 9 of the ATED: technical guidance gives more information about valuing your property.